cloud-agnost/agnost-website/docs/introduction/key-features.md

 ## Security

-Agnost prioritizes security with essential features like API keys, rate limiters, and domain/IP white-listing.
-These security measures protect applications against potential threats and unauthorized access, enhancing data integrity and safeguarding sensitive information.
+Agnost prioritizes security, not only through essential features like API keys, rate limiters, and domain/IP white-listing but also by providing robust session management capabilities.
+These security measures work in tandem to protect applications against potential threats, unauthorized access, and session-related vulnerabilities, enhancing data integrity and safeguarding sensitive information.

 ## Replication

 Agnost simplifies scaling with advanced replication capabilities.
-Developers can create read replicas for databases, cache, and message queues, enhancing performance and fault tolerance.
+Developers can create read replicas for databases, cache, and message broker clusters, enhancing performance and fault tolerance.
 The ability to scale read replicas and manage primary instances allows Agnost to handle serious workloads with ease.

 ## Portability